With Parrish, in Paris.

 |

-I was lucky to grow up in a house with original works by Cassatt, Modigliani, Pollock, Kline, Miro, and other great artists.
-Writing about art for adults came naturally to me.
+I was lucky to grow up in a house with original works by famous artists--Cassatt, Modigliani, Pollock, Kline, Miro, Picasso, and others.
+Writing about art for adults came naturally.
 Exploring in Maine, Wyoming, Canada, Costa Rica, and other wild places, I learned about the birds and animals I write about for children.

-After graduating from Harvard with Honors, I taught art history and English at two top private schools, Buckingham Browne & Nichols in Cambridge, MA and Winsor in Boston.
-At BB&N I was honored with the Thurgood Marshall Award for communicating with diverse audiences.
-At Winsor I received the Outstanding Teacher award, among other honors.
-I also helped develop a program for youth at the Museum of Fine Arts, Boston; practiced painting with the muralist Josh Winer; and studied design at the Boston Architectural College.
+After graduating from Harvard with Honors, I taught art history and English at two private schools, Buckingham Browne & Nichols in Cambridge, MA and Winsor in Boston.
+At BB&N I was honored with the Thurgood Marshall Award for "communicating with diverse audiences."
+At Winsor, I received the Outstanding Teacher award.
+I also helped develop a program for youth at the Museum of Fine Arts, Boston; practiced painting with muralist Josh Winer; and studied design at the Boston Architectural College.
+So much fun!
 My wife, the photographer Parrish Dobson, and I live just outside Boston.
 We have a son in Yorba Linda, CA and a daughter in Nashville.
 Whenever we can, Parrish and I escape to an island in Maine.
 It's a great place to start a book!
-Other writers inspired here include Susan Minot, Margaret Wise Brown, Peyton Houston, Alice Greenway, and Anne Morrow Lindbergh.
 Harvard College: B.A. cum laude in English.
 (Honors thesis, The Child in Sarah Orne Jewett, published by Colby College).